saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 ![](https://github.com/saulmm/CoordinatorExamples/blob/master/art/simple_coordinator.gif?raw=true)

 <br>
-In this example you can see how the views are coordinated with each other, with a glance, we can see how some _Views_ **depend** on other. (we'll talk about this later).
+In this example, views are coordinated with each other, in a glance, we can see how some _Views_ **depend** on others. (we'll talk about this later).

-This would be one of the simplest structures using the `CoordinatorLayout`:
+Let's see one of the simplest structures using the `CoordinatorLayout`:
 <br>

 ```xml